This month's blogathon feature

 , which precipitates the intrusion of reality at the two-thirds point; it makes my blood sing, it's that powerful.

 1997.
 4 ½ stars.
-The most underrated film in the Lynch canon, and I remember wanting to shoot Siskel and Ebert for giving it two thumbs down.
+This one is more moderately underrated, but still too much so, and I remember wanting to shoot Siskel and Ebert for giving it two thumbs down.
 There are shades of all the masterpieces here: the atmospheric horror of Eraserhead

 , the small-town suburbia (and underground sexual deviations) of Blue Velvet